FortinetCloudCSE/fortiweb-security-foundations-201/content/05chapter/03Task3.md

 #### Open API Validation/Schema protection

-In this task, lets run through the open API/Swagger based schema protection with Fortiweb cloud.
+In this task, we will explore  the open API/Swagger based schema protection with FortiWeb Cloud.
 Swagger, now known as the OpenAPI Specification (OAS), is a framework for API development that allows developers to design, build, document, and consume RESTful web services.

 example of Swagger: https://petstore.swagger.io/